Megidd/Feather/README.md

 1. `FeatherUsable` command to optimize usage process.
    * Making sure your 3D model has maximum strength and minimum weight[^1].

-## Optimize 3D print process
+## `FeatherPrintable` command

+This command helps you with the 3D print workflow by FEA, finite element analysis.
+It means you can analyze your 3D model layer-by-layer almost the way it's 3D printed slice-by-slice.

 ### 3D print process

-A plugin command, i.e. `FeatherPrintable`, helps you optimize 3D print workflow by FEA, finite element analysis.
-It means you can analyze your 3D model layer-by-layer almost the way it's 3D printed slice-by-slice.
 The 3D print process is usually done by a print floor moving up from a resin tank.
 The 3D model is solidified layer-by-layer and is created upside-down.

 ![3D print process]( RhinoCommon/doc/3D-print-process.svg "3D print process")